 “I know you’ll pull through.
 In case you develop any problems along the way please let me know.”

 Another situation of someone calling you sir in an informal setup is when they are congratulating you for your efforts.
 As a way of respecting your efforts, someone may call you sir in the process.
 It can be something along the lines of: “That was a good gesture from you, sir.
 Thank you so much.”

 The speaker chooses to call you sir because of what you have done.
 You may be a friend to that person or even a stranger, but that does not stop him from calling you, sir.
 In such a scenario, you can say:

 “You’re most welcome.
 I took that action because I believe in you.”

 If you look at the above closely, you’ll notice that you have the liberty of creating a conversation out of it.
 Your response can turn into a friendly and casual conversation depending on what you’re talking about.

 The context in which the speaker is calling you sir influences the way you respond and handle the conversation that ensues.

-Certainly, the word sir’ is a common one today.
+Indeed, the word sir’ is a common one today.
 It has been used as a way of showing respect to people who are at the apex of authority or those you appreciate and honor.
 It is expected that when someone calls you by that word you respond in a particular way.

-The bottom line is that the statements or phrases you say in respect to that word should be respectful as well.
+The bottom line is that the statements or phrases you say with respect to that word should be respectful as well.
 Since the person utters the word as a way of being respectful to you, your response should be courteous as well.